 Or another poor example of a cover letter closing paragraph:

 That cover letter closing paragraph lacks personality and customization.
 A great cover letter closing should align with either the job description, the company’s goals, or use relevant skills to entice the reader.
 And entice the reader to complete the cover letter.

 Cover Letter Tip: Performing an informational interview before writing a cover letter can be very helpful.
-This is where a job seeker interviews an employed professional to learn more about what the company values in an employee.
+This is where a job seeker interviews an employed professional to learn more about the company's company values.
 This exchange of career advice can be very beneficial in writing a good cover letter and closing a job search.

 How to End a Cover Letter

 Before writing a cover letter ending, consider the assets used to write the cover letter itself or the opening paragraph.
-This could be the company “About Us” page that lists company goals, company culture, or other insights about the values of the business.
-Additionally, the job description or job advertisement (job posting) may be a helpful resource in targeting a statement to the potential employer that makes them feel like the cover letter has been customized to them.
+This could be the company “About Us” page that lists company goals, company culture, or other insights about the business's values.
+Additionally, the job description or job advertisement (job posting) may be a helpful resource in targeting a statement to the potential employer.
+One that makes them feel like the cover letter has gotten customized to them.